JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

 ## Introduction

 JPA Structure panel is responsible for everything related to DB configurations.
-To create a new DB connection, click on the “Plus” button and choose “DB Connection”.
+To create a new DB connection, click on the "Plus" button and choose "DB Connection".
 To use [Reverse Engineering](https://www.jpa-buddy.com/documentation/reverse-engineering/) and [Database Versioning](https://www.jpa-buddy.com/documentation/database-versioning/) features, the first thing you will need to do is create a database connection.

 For now, JPA Buddy supports following databases: